maxboeck/mxb-jekyll/_posts/css-skeleton-screens/2017-08-12-css-skeleton-screens.md

   <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 </div>

-💡 Pro Tip: Use the `:empty` selector and a pseudo element to draw the skeleton, so it only applies to empty card elements.
+💡 Pro Tip: You can use the `:empty` selector and a pseudo element to draw the skeleton, so it only applies to empty card elements.
 Once the content is injected, the skeleton screen will automatically disappear.

 ## More on this

+For a closer look at designing for perceived performance, check out these links:

 * Designer VS. Developer #8: [Designing for Great Performance](https://www.youtube.com/watch?v=551nfxay-M4)
 * Vince Speelman: [The Nine States of Design](https://medium.com/swlh/the-nine-states-of-design-5bfe9b3d6d85)